 - Authentic expression

 This cannot be forced, but it is the most crucial factor for a perfect smile.
 You have to really mean your smile authentically.
-You’ll immediately appear likable, even to complete strangers.
+As a result, you immediately appear likable, even to complete strangers.

 An old saying claims that the shortest distance between two people is a smile.
 Our crew at Danville Family Dentistry believe that to be true.
-That’s why we want to help you love your smile.
+That’s why we want to help you love to keep your bright and healthy.
 Call us today at 317-745-4400 to make an appointment.

 Are you on Facebook?
 We are, too!
 Let’s be friends!